 Mirror chain reaction

 Gudea Nasir took his cloak and stole out into the forest.
 It was pitch black, but he couldn't risk holding a larger lamp and being discovered.
 He had walked this path many times and almost knew it in his sleep.
-He ran to a small cave, pushed aside the bushes, looked over his back again to see if anyone had followed him and slipped in.
+He ran to a small cave, pushed aside the bushes, looked over his back again to see if anyone had followed him and slipped inside.
 There were a few torches attached to the wall of the cave that were already burning.
 It smelled of musty leaves and stale beer.
 In the middle was a simple table made of a few perforated boards held together with a few plant ropes.
 There were a few blueprints on it, which a petite woman and two other men were studying.
 The woman looked up briefly and greeted Gudea with a snappy: "Ah, it's nice that the gentleman is finally joining us!".
-Then she stood up and pushed one of the blueprints towards him: "Yarim smuggled the first designs for our gift to the magical today and when we have the parts, you will build the first prototype."
+Then she stood up and pushed one of the blueprints towards him: "Yarim smuggled in the first designs for our gift to the magical today and when we have the parts, you will build the first prototype."

 Mirror Rebels at secret meeting, 2,809 BEC in the Kuria-Digudri -